raduangelescu/gutenbergpy/README.rst

 Overview
 ========

-This packadge makes filtering and getting information from `Project Gutenberg <http://www.gutenberg.org>`_ easier from python.
+This package makes filtering and getting information from `Project Gutenberg <http://www.gutenberg.org>`_ easier from python.

 It's target audience is machine learning guys that need data for their project,